ewpratten/dr/README.md

 ## Voting
 Voting has been made as easy as possible.
 To upvote, use the  `+` command and to downvote, use the `-` command.

+## View Comments
+To view all comments on the current rant, use the `vc` command.
+This will take a while due to the data parsing from the api.
+Be patient.